dare-centre/newcrest-data-challenge/README.md

-# DARE-Newcrest data challenge - flotation plant dataset
+# DARE-Newcrest Data Challenge - Flotation Plant Data

 DARE 2022

 This repository contains the data and example jupyter notebooks for the DARE-Newcrest data challenge.